 8) POP material or Sampling of product

-Similarly, FMCG products should target impulse buying and should also conduct time to time sampling of the products.
+Similarly, FMCG products should target impulse buying and should also conduct time-to-time sampling of the products.
 Nowadays, much of the sampling is done by offering product bundling (1+1 free).
-Nonetheless, products like perfumes, eatables etc can be offered as samples.
+Nonetheless, products like perfumes, eatables, etc can be offered as samples.

 Above were the 8 main types of trade promotions which you can use in your company.
 Some of them are very effective and are applicable to all industries.
 Others are selective and require a good amount of expenditure from the company.
-But based on your company’s sales strategy, you can choose the right type of trade promotions.
+But based on your company’s sales strategy, you can choose the right type of trade promotion.

 Here is a video by Marketing91 on Trade promotions.